The Legacy of the Ninth

 Another best selling novel from Paul Anthony – this one reached #1 in the international mystery and crime genre of the UK Kindle store.
 It is the author’s most popular book in the US Kindle Store.

-AMAZON REVIEW: The Legacy of the Ninth takes the reader on a breathtaking journey, following the traces of a certain ancient artifact all the way from the desolate deserts of the devastated by Romans Judea to the modern day Britain and the Middle East.
+AMAZON REVIEW: The Legacy of the Ninth takes the reader on a breathtaking journey, following the traces of a certain ancient artifact all the way from the desolated deserts of Judea to modern day Britain and the Middle East.